Cyp9715/DeleteNewline/README.md

 Delete Newline is free.

 The executable file (exe) of Delete Newline is provided only up to version 1.2.7.
+However, since the executable (exe) can be built, you can use the exe version if you build it yourself.
 Starting from version 1.3.0, it can be downloaded using the [MS Store](https://apps.microsoft.com/store/detail/delete-newline/9NC17SL0VV5S).